Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

 As \ppsalgabbr{} in Algorithm~\ref{alg:approx} is devised to facilitate the approximation of direct calculation of the distance between sets, in this subsection, we detail more about its algorithmic effectiveness under some conditions.

 Before delving into the main result (Proposition~\ref{density}), we first introduce an important Lemma that confirms the observation that `the distance between similar data points tends to be closer than others after projecting them onto a general one-dimensional linear subspace'.
-Note that all proofs in this subsection are presented in Appendix~\ref{appx:proof} to save space.
+Note that projecting to a certain fixed line $L$ in the Euclidean space is like choosing a fixed unit vector $\vecw$ (in the direction of $L$) and consider the inner product $\langle \vecw,\bm{v} \rangle$ for each $\bm{v}$, the number $\langle \vecw,\bm{v} \rangle$ means the length of the projected vector of $\bm{v}$ on $L$, for simplicity we denote it as $\mathrm{Proj}_L(\bm{v})$.
+We notice that $\langle \vecw,\bm{v} \rangle$ has a sign, which stands for the direction of the projected vector on the line $L$.
+The absolute value of $\langle \vecw,\bm{v} \rangle$ means the real distance.